We work with some of the UK’s leading insurers:

 The need for a doctor’s report could be reduced if you keep track of your surgeries, medications and the dates they occurred.

-Yes, it can be possible to secure life insurance with Inflammatory Bowel Disease (IBD).
+Yes, it could be possible to secure life insurance with Inflammatory Bowel Disease (IBD).

 IBD is an umbrella term used to describe both Crohn’s Disease and Ulcerative Colitis.